HypeNeutron/cra-template-rabaseneutron/README.md

-# Getting Started with rabase-neutron Template (Eslint and Prettier base integrated)
+# Getting Started with rabase-neutron Template ( Eslint and Prettier config base Integrated )

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).